SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 ‍
 Hobbies or interests?

-Favorite way to spend your weekend?
+Favourite way to spend your weekend?

 Preferred way to relax and unwind?
 </details>